toddbranch/ECE382/notes/L7/index.md

 ## Admin

-- Video
-- Parents weekend
-    - Who has parents coming on Friday?
-    - Any DVs I should know about?
-    - Friday is your lab day - you need to come prepared to work.
-Parents can help you - but this needs to be a productive period or you'll be behind.
-You  only get one lab day for Lab 1.
-- Pass out lab notebooks
-    - We'll discuss expectations next class.
 - Questions about stuff we did last lesson?
 Earlier?
 - CompEx
     - When I say "write a program that...", that is NOT an abstract exercise.
 You have the development board - write in CCS, run, and debug!